 From the gently flowing brook in the high street, museum and friendly cafes, shops and pubs, Budleigh Salterton has so much for visitors to the town.
 In the surrounding area you will find countryside to coastline, gardens to golf courses, adventure parks to caravan sites, sea trips to guided walks.

-You can now flip through the pages of our Guide online!
-Click on the cover below to open the booklet.
+You can flip through the pages of our guide online – click here to open your copy.

-Printed copies of our Guide are now also available – contact the Information Centre for details.
+Printed copies of our Guide are available – contact the Information Centre for details.

 Explore Budleigh with our circular walk – you can view or download and print our walk guide as a PDF file here.